tansudasli/bigdata-training/README.md

 `./install_cloudera_stack.sh`

 if you face w/ connection or downloading issues, run it again after delete unnecessary folders.

-This script will download docker and install on ubuntu server.
-Then downloads latest cloudera docker image on top of it.

 ###### 4-open above ports on GCP Firewall for web UI access
 * 80 - getting started,